-For 2022-23:
+For 2023-24:

-- the draft statements were presented for audit on 3 July 2023.
-This was before the deadline of 31 July 2023 set by Welsh Government. - the draft statements presented for audit were of high quality. - the Auditor General gave an unqualified true and fair opinion on the Authority's financial statements on 24 October 2023, before the deadline agreed with Welsh Government of 30 November 2023.
-The audit was delivered later than in previous years mainly due to the impact of new auditing standard requirements.
-These were covered in our audit plan considered by the Audit Committee on 18 September 2023. - the Authority's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
-They were consistent with the financial statements prepared by the Authority and with our knowledge of the Authority. - a small number of changes were made to the Authority's financial statements arising from our audit work, which were reported to the Fire and Rescue Authority meeting in our Audit of Financial Statements Report in October 2023. - the Auditor General issued the certificate confirming that the audit of accounts for 2022-23 has been completed.
+- the draft statements were presented for audit on 31 May 2024.
+This was before the deadline of 30 June 2024 set by the Welsh Government. - the draft statements presented for audit were of high quality. - the Auditor General gave an unqualified true and fair opinion on the Authority's financial statements on 24 October 2024, before the deadline agreed with the Welsh Government of 30 November 2024. - the Authority's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
+They were also consistent with the financial statements prepared by the Authority and with our knowledge of the Authority. - a small number of changes were made to the Authority's financial statements arising from our audit work, which were reported to the Fire Authority in our Audit of Financial Statements Report in October 2024. - the Auditor General issued the certificate confirming that the audit of accounts for 2023-24 has been completed.